Flames' attack wakes up just in time to pull past Wolfpack

 Uplifted by a record-setting crowd of over 4,000, Liberty University's men's lacrosse team surged past North Carolina State University early Saturday morning in the second annual "Blackout" game on the recently expanded Liberty Lacrosse Fields.

-The game started shortly after midnight on Friday and drew twice as many fans as last year.
+The game started shortly before midnight on Friday and drew twice as many fans as last year.
 The Flames, sporting specially designed black uniforms for the occasion, broke ties twice in the fourth quarter before securing a 9-7 win over the Wolfpack.

 "Those bleachers probably hold 1,250, but they were packed in there tight last night.
 We had people all up and down the side and the fence line was all filled in.
 It's nice to see the support and nice to see that the students here on campus can get behind us," said Flames Head Coach Kyle McQuillan.

 The Flames (8-3, 2-0 Southeastern Lacrosse Conference, Northwest Region) emerged victorious over the Wolfpack (4-4, 2-1 SELC Northeast Region) in their first home game since Feb.
 23, rewarding the overflow crowd that stayed to the end.

 "We found a way to win, regardless of who we were playing or what the situation was," McQuillan said.
 "We found ourselves in a tie game very late and our guys rose to the occasion."